sysdiglabs/terraform-aws-secure-for-cloud/README.md

 <br/>If previous logs are ok, check [spawned scanning service](http://localhost:1313/en/docs/sysdig-secure/sysdig-secure-for-cloud/#summary) logs

 ### Q-AWS-Scanning: Images pushed to Management Account ECR are not scanned
-A: We don’t scan images from the management account ECR because is not a best practies to have an ECR in this account.
+A: We don’t scan images from the management account ECR because is [not a best pratice](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_best-practices_mgmt-acct.html#best-practices_mgmt-use) to have an ECR in this account.
 </br>S: Following Role has to be created in the management account
 - Role Name: **OrganizationAccountAccessRole**
 - Permissions Policies: